The Bible Library

 Image gallery

-AV 1611 - Swedish KJV Bible
+1611 AV - Swedish KJV Bible

 "But when you read Scripture, read it with a sanctified and chaste ear: admire reverently those obscure passages which you do not understand, and blame only your own inability; read with delight the clear passages, and study carefully to understand those which are somewhat difficult; press on to become a good reader of the text, for Scripture is always the best interpreter of itself."